-- If you are using a professional mover, get estimates from different moving companies and choose the one that is best suited to your needs.
+- O If you are using a professional mover, get estimates from different moving companies and choose the one that is best suited to your needs.
 If you are moving yourself, get estimates from truck rental companies.
-Be sure to make your booking well in advance - Draw a floor plan of your new house.
-This will help you decide what furniture stays and what furniture must go - Use up things that can't be moved - such as the food in your freezer and flammable household aerosol cleaning supplies - Contact the information office or local council in your future location and start gathering information about your new home town
+Be sure to make a reservation in advance. - O Draw a floor plan of your new house.
+This will help you decide what furniture stays and what furniture should go. - O Use up things that can't be moved such as the food in your freezer and flammable household aerosol cleaning supplies. - O Contact the information office or local council in your future location and start gathering information about your new home town.